gatsbyjs/gatsby/docs/blog/2017-09-26-embracing-graphql/index.md

 > You first sketch out the data query by playing in GraphiQL, then copy this to
 > a React page component to start building the UI.

-“Sketch & Copy” using the GraphiQL was a revelation.
-I was thinking it’s going to be tricky to manually write the queries until I become more familiar with the syntax.
+"Sketch & Copy" using the GraphiQL was a revelation.
+I was thinking it's going to be tricky to manually write the queries until I become more familiar with the syntax.
 Using GraphiQL helped me make a quick leap forward with the learning curve.
-“Aha this is amazing”.
+"Aha this is amazing".
 I have lots to learn still but the comfort level is going up.

 ## That's a wrap